 Unlike state courts, which include courts of general jurisdiction that can address most kinds of cases, federal courts principally have jurisdiction over two types of civil cases.
-First, federal courts may hear cases arising out of the US Constitution, federal laws or treaties.
-Second, federal courts may address cases that fall under the federal 'diversity' statute, which generally authorises courts to hear controversies between citizens of different US states and controversies between citizens of the US and citizens of a foreign state.
-For diversity jurisdiction to exist, there must be 'complete' diversity between litigants (i.e., no plaintiff shares a state of citizenship with any defendant) and the 'amount in controversy' must exceed US$75,000.
+First, federal courts may hear cases arising out of the US Constitution, federal laws or treaties.7 Second, federal courts may address cases that fall under the federal 'diversity' statute, which generally authorises courts to hear controversies between citizens of different US states and controversies between citizens of the United States and citizens of a foreign state.8 For diversity jurisdiction to exist, there must be 'complete' diversity between litigants (i.e., no plaintiff shares a state of citizenship with any defendant) and the 'amount in controversy' must exceed US$75,000.

 Most insurance disputes are litigated in the first instance in federal or state trial courts.
 Federal courts commonly exercise jurisdiction over insurance disputes under the diversity statute.
 In this context, an insurance company, like any other corporation, is deemed to be a citizen of both the state in which it is incorporated and the state in which it has its principal place of business.

 An insurance action that is originally filed in state court may be 'removed' to federal court based on diversity of citizenship of the litigants.
 In the absence of diversity of citizenship or some other basis of federal court jurisdiction, insurance disputes are litigated in state courts.
 The venue is typically determined by the place of injury or residence of the parties, or may be dictated by a forum selection clause in the governing insurance contract.
 The law applied to the dispute may likewise be dictated by a choice-of-law clause in the insurance contract or, in the absence of such a clause, determined by a court based on relevant choice-of-law principles.